Sourdough Pumpkin Cream Cheese Muffins

 2. Mix the Wet Ingredients

-In a large mixing bowl, whisk together the following wet ingredients:
+In a large mixing bowl, whisk together the wet ingredients followed by the melted butter last.

 Whisked wet ingredients for sourdough pumpkin muffins in bowl with whisk